Helmets protect against minor skull injuries like bruises and lacerations.

 A false sense of safety can induce people to take more risks, leading to more accidents and more injuries.
-This tendency is called risk compensation, a well-known safety factor as reported here:
+This is risk compensation, a well-known safety factor:

 “the law of unintended consequences is extraordinarily applicable when talking about safety innovations.
 Sometimes things intended to make us safer may not make any improvement at all to our overall safety”

-Wearing a helmet can induce cyclists to take more risk, sometimes with serious consequences, as reported in the New York Times:
+Wearing a helmet can induce cyclists to take more risks.
+This can lead to permanent disability, as reported in the New York Times:

 The helmet he was wearing did not protect his neck; he was paralyzed from the neck down. …

-Risk compensation affects not only cyclists but also motorists who tend to be less careful around helmeted cyclists.
+Risk compensation also affects motorists who tend to be less careful around helmeted cyclists.
 As reported in a study published by the University of Bath in the UK:

 “Bicyclists who wear protective helmets are more likely to be struck by passing vehicles”

-Children are particularly affected by risk compensation, as reported in Accident Analysis and Prevention :
+Children are affected by risk compensation, as reported in Accident Analysis and Prevention :

-“Results indicated that children went more quickly and behaved more recklessly when wearing safety gear than when not wearing gear, providing evidence of risk compensation.
-Moreover, those high in sensation seeking showed greater risk compensation compared with other children.”
+“Results indicated that children went more quickly and behaved more recklessly when wearing safety gear than when not wearing gear, providing evidence of risk compensation.”

-Another factor in risk compensation is that helmets tend to encourage people to ride faster, as reported in 2011 by the Risk Analysis international journal:
+Helmets encourage people to ride faster, as reported by the Risk Analysis international journal:

 “those who use helmets routinely perceive reduced risk when wearing a helmet, and compensate by cycling faster”

-The design of current bicycle helmets is based on an obsolete theory that believed that brain injury was due to linear acceleration, from the head hitting a wall for example.
-More recent research has shown that the main cause of severe brain injury is rotational injury, from the head turning quickly.
-The skull may not be damaged, but there can severe internal brain injury.
+Since, scientific research has shown that the main cause of brain injury is diffuse injury, caused by the head turning quickly.
+The skull may be intact, but there can severe internal brain injury.
 This article reports from a surgeon who operates on cyclists:

 ” “The ones with brain swelling, that’s diffuse axonal injury, and that’s bad news” …